Tweek vs. Craig: Plot

-Throughout the episode, Kenny has not been attending shop class, but home economics, largely in order to cozy up to his classmates (who are all girls).
+Throughout the episode, Kenny has not been attending shop class, but home economics, largely in order to cozy up to his female classmates.
 Kenny is told to transfer to shop class by the teacher with the claim that home ec is not "right for him" and he will most likely not find a husband.
 Although terrified at the thought of being around all the tools (another reason why he didn't take shop class), Kenny has no choice and transfers.

 The school day ends and Tweek and Craig finally start the long-awaited fight.
 Meanwhile, in his shop class, Mr. Adler writes a suicide note explaining he cannot cope with his fiancée's death and that he has run out of nicotine gum.
 He climbs onto the slowly moving table saw feet first and awaits his death.
 He then gets up and shouts "Jesus Christ!
 What was I thinking?!", then repositions himself to go head first, saying "That would have hurt like hell!"
 Kenny comes in to the shop classroom, and Mr. Adler puts him to work on the jigsaw.
 Tweek and Craig fly through the shop classroom window, still fighting.
 Mr. Adler climbs down from the table saw and demands to know what is going on.
 Tweek and Craig knock the stool out from underneath Kenny, and Kenny hangs on the saw machine.
 Tweek slams Craig into a second saw which knocks over the one Kenny is on.
 Kenny's jacket is caught by the blade, and he is spun around and then flies into a box of old, rusty, sharp nails.

 When Mr. Adler picks up Kenny's body, his fiancée (along with his grandmother and uncle) talks to him through Kenny, telling him to move on.
 Mr. Adler says he can and hugs Kenny.
 Stan, unaware of the situation, delivers the familiar phrase to Kyle, "Dude, this is pretty fucked up right here."
 The kids go to the hospital to visit Tweek and Craig to tell them about the bet.
 They tell Tweek and Craig that each boy's family called the other's wusses on the news, which revitalizes the fight.